wader/static-ffmpeg/README.md

 ## static-ffmpeg

-Docker image with ffmpeg and ffprobe binaries built as hardened static PIE binaries with no external dependencies.
+Docker image with ffmpeg, ffprobe and qt-faststart binaries built as hardened static PIE binaries with no external dependencies.
 Can be used with any base image even scratch.